erin-nielsen/ldap2pg/README.md

 		/ldap2pg/ldap2pg-config

-7. Update the environment variables in each of the SH scripts to match your environment or delete them if you are using the global settings defined in step #3.
-An example of the contents of one of the scripts is the following:
+7. Update the environment variables in each of the SH scripts to match your environment or delete them if you are using the global settings defined in step #4.
+An example of the contents of one of the SH scripts is the following:

 		#!/bin/bash